Mateusz-Kowalewski-Mobica/Vulkan-Samples/samples/extensions/extended_dynamic_state2/README.md

 However, with 'VK_EXT_extended_dynamic_state2' the number of pipelines can be reduced by the possibility to change parameters of `Depth Bias`, `Primitive Restart`, `Rasterizer Discard` and `Patch Control Points` by calling `vkCmdSetDepthBiasEnableEXT`, `vkCmdSetPrimitiveRestartEnableEXT`, `vkCmdSetRasterizerDiscardEnableEXT` and `vkCmdSetPatchControlPointsEXT` respectively before calling `draw_model`.

-With the usage of above functions we can reduce number of pipelines.
+With the usage of above functions we can reduce the number of pipelines.

 ```C+
 ...